afmire877/sd-rota-automation/README.md

-# sd-rota-automation

-A simple automation app that web scraps the Sports Direct Rota app and creates google calender event for each shift.

-I used Nodejs and puppetter to login and scrape the Sports Direct Web app.

-# To run

-`npm install`

-fill in your payroll and password in the keys.js file

 # Sports Direct Automation Script

 A simple automation app that web scraps the Sports Direct Rota app and creates google calender event for each shift.